niranjan-fartare/obsidian/Data Engineering/Spark.md

 - Limited by the resources of the client machine.
 - Network latency can be an issue, especially for large datasets.
 ## Cluster Deployment Mode

-- In this mode, the Spark driver program runs on one of the machines in the cluster.
+- In this mode, the Spark Driver program runs on one of the machines in the cluster.
 - The client submits the application to the cluster manager, which then allocates resources and runs the driver on one of the cluster nodes.
 - The driver handles the scheduling of tasks and the coordination of the application, while the actual data processing occurs on the worker nodes.
 - This mode is suitable for production environments and large-scale data processing tasks.